crossplane/crossplane/docs/stacks-guide-aws.md

 When configuring the AWS cli, the user credentials could be configured under a specific [AWS named profile][], or under `default`.
-Without loss of generality, let's assume that the credentials are configured under the `aws_profile` profile (which could also be `default`).
+Without loss of generality, in this guide let's assume that the credentials are configured under the `aws_profile` profile (which could also be `default`).
 We'll use this profile to setup cloud provider in the next section.

 ## Configure Crossplane Provider for AWS